Identifying Hazards and Communicating Risks

 Toxicokinetics of stress

 For information on hazardous substances, clinicians can look to the scientific literature, check with the local public health department or call the toxicology or poison centre.
-If the probable source of the hazard is an industrial product, information is likely to be available via the Workplace Hazardous Materials Information System (WHMIS), which sets out the labelling requirements for hazards, see Table 10.3.
-The product label also indicates if a ‘Material Safety Data Sheet’ is available for the product.
-This sheet contains further details about the hazard, how to handle it safely and what to do in an emergency.
+If the probable source of the hazard is an industrial product, information is likely to be available via the Workplace Hazardous Materials Information System (WHMIS5), which sets out the labelling requirements for the hazards shown in Table 10.3.
+The product label also indicates if a ‘Safety Data Sheet’ is available for the product.
+This sheet contains further details about the hazard, how to handle it safely and what to do in an emergency.14

 ![]() |

-Risk assessment, step 3: Exposure assessment
+Risk assessment, Step 3: Exposure assessment

 When the problem may have been caused by an agent that produces delayed effects, such as a carcinogen, the exposure history should trace exposures back twenty years or more.
 Occupational disease can occur in retired people; in workers, it can be caused by previous employment.

-Risk assessment, Step 4: Risk estimation
+Risk assessment, Step 4: Risk characterization

-Risk estimation quantifies the likelihood that a hazard will affect a specific person or population; it also estimates the size or severity of the effect.
+Risk characterization describes the likelihood that a hazard will affect a specific person or population; it also estimates the size or severity of the effect.
 In this step, the information obtained during the previous steps is summarized and collated.
 The epidemiological triad (see Chapter 2, Figure 2.8) can be used to assemble the information on what the hazard is, where it comes from, how the environment allows it to come into contact with the host, and the host’s susceptibility to the hazard in order to arrive at a conclusion on who is at what level of risk.
 Table 10.4 illustrates what needs to be considered in this step.

 Problem type | Health problem | Host | Agent | Environment |